Gaulton-Lab/gaultonlab-dev.github.io/BIOM285.md

 NOTE: The first day of class is Monday, April 6

 April 6-10 - <a href="#w1">Study design in biomedical science, intro to R</a>
-April 13-17	- Hypothesis testing, p-values
+April 13-17	- Hypothesis testing, p-values, multiple testing
-April 20-24	- Multiple testing, comparing means
+April 20-24	- Comparing means
-April 27-May 1 - Comparing means, correlation
+April 27-May 1 - Correlation, regression
-May 4-8	- Regression, categorical data
+May 4-8	- Categorical data, Generalized linear models
-May 11-15	- Generalized linear models, linear mixed models
+May 11-15	- Linear mixed models, Intro to machine learning
-May 18-22	- Intro to machine learning, Survey of statistics in BMS
+May 18-22	- Survey of statistics in BMS
-May 25-29	- Survey of statistics in BMS (no class Mon 5/25)
+May 25-29	- Survey of statistics in BMS
-June 1-5	- Class group presentations
+June 1-5	- Class group presentations (class this week is Mon-Wed, no Fri)

 **Assignments**:
 *Will be posted here throughout the quarter*